 Considering the different life cycle stages, you can have a full-blown infestation within as little as 3-4 weeks.

-When you start to notice your plants withering and dying for no reason, check the soil in your pots for maggots.
+When you start to notice your houseplants withering and dying for no reason, check the the soil surface of your pots for maggots.
 Or you might already see the adult fungus gnats swarming around your plants and windowsills.

 At this point, it’s time to use a hydrogen peroxide solution for your plants and gardens.

 How Does Hydrogen Peroxide Work As A Poison?

 Hydrogen peroxide is a common antiseptic and antifungal cleaner known for its use to clean cuts and burns.

 Rain produces small amounts of hydrogen peroxide to cleanse and oxygenate plants.
 This helps to grow and protect them.